 Your vagina is a complex thoroughfare.
 It's a world unto itself and yet somehow intimately connected to the rest of your body in ways science is only now beginning to understand.
-It can expand and contract like the waistband on your favorite yoga pants and shove a wriggling human out from its depths.
 In short, it's amazing.
 But sometimes, things go amiss.
-Discharge happens.
-Sometimes, the smell isn't great, or it's different, like fish or copper pennies.
-You may find yourself wondering, why does my vagina smell metallic?
-If that's the case, I have some possible answers for you.
+Discharge happens, and sometimes your vagina may smell metallic or a little different, like copper pennies, leading you to wonder if you have some kind of infection.
+But remember — your vagina is complex.
+So a different scent doesn't always mean something's wrong.

 That's not to say it's always going to be expected.
 Clarke notes that the beginnings of spotting from miscarriage can have an almost overwhelming metallic aroma, and that would be both jarring and heartbreaking.
 Also, if you think you're getting your period and instead get implantation bleeding, you could get the smell and a baby, which, if you aren't expecting it, might freak you out.